|Union Labor Health Foundation's Angel Fund provides small grants to meet immediate health needs of individuals.

 Please indicate the medical condition of the person in need and identify if they are able to pay a portion of the cost of the requested item(s) or service.
 If funds are being requested to cover the cost of more than one item, please include an itemized list that includes costs and identify if a price comparison has been done.
 Please identify whether or not additional sources have been sought.
 If the person in need is a cancer survivor, please indicate if they are in contact with the American Cancer Society and if ACS is providing financial assistance.
 For children with medical needs, please indicate if the California Children's Services is involved.

 There is generally a two week turn-around time on application review and check processing.
 The Angel Fund Committee reviews applications each Wednesday evening, with the exception of holidays.
 All applications must be complete and submitted by 5:00 p.m. on Tuesday.
 Please try to avoid last minute requests when at all possible to provide time for the processing of the application.
-Please contact Program Coordinator, Jill Moore at (707) 442-2417 with questions about the fund or application process.
+Please contact Program Coordinator, Lynn Langdon at (707) 442-2417 with questions about the fund or application process.

 Regularly Funded (List is not prioritized.
 Fund budget and urgency of medical needs are considered first):